Why Men Should Not Ignore Erectile Dysfunction

-Here are some of the many creative and inspiring ways to raise awareness on urology.
-Read on!
+Here are some of the many creative ways to raise awareness on urology.
+Read on.

 Visitors of the CITTI-PARK shopping mall in Kiel, Germany had the unique opportunity to test their surgical skills on September 18-19, 2015.
 The ultra-modern robotic operating system was placed in the middle of the mall to familiarise visitors with it.
 This was also used to encourage them to ask personal health-related questions in an informal atmosphere.